asterics/AsTeRICS-Grid/docs/documentation_user/11_voices.md

 **System Voice**
 - The current system voice (`Accessibility > Spoken Content > Voice`) is available offline and is generally high quality.
-- This voice does not appear in the dropdown but activates when set to default.
+- This voice does not appear in the dropdown but activates when set to `Default device voice, offline`.
 - The iPad language must match the system voice language (`General > Language & Region`) for it to function.
 - If multiple voices for the language are downloaded, the first voice listed in system settings will be used.
 Reordering is not possible, so only download the desired voice.